It's (EP)

 It's is the second mini-album by South Korean boy group Teen Top.
-The mini-album was released on January 9, 2012, and contains six tracks.
+It was released on January 9, 2012, and contains six tracks.
 "Going Crazy" was used as the promotional track for the mini-album.
-The mini-album debuted at number 3 on the Gaon Album Chart on January 18, 2012.
+It debuted at number three on the Gaon Album Chart on January 18, 2012.

 Background

 With six tracks, the album was produced by Brave Brothers Kang Dong Chul, who took on not only the production, but writing, composition, and mixing processes as well to ensure its high quality.

-"It's" is filled with an intro, an instrumental, a remix of the title track, and another three full music tracks.
-The mini album starts off with Teen Top's self-titled intro before it moves to its title track, "Going Crazy".
+It's is filled with an intro, an instrumental, a remix of the title track, and another three full music tracks.
+The mini-album starts off with Teen Top's self-titled intro before it moves to its title track, "Going Crazy".
 The songs are followed by "Where's Ma Girl" and the slower "Girl Friend".
-The mini album then moves on to a R&B version of "Going Crazy" before adding another instrumental of the title track.
+It then moves on to a R&B version of "Going Crazy" before adding another instrumental of the title track.